-The term may be unfamiliar, but the concept is not: When a group of cars stop at a stoplight, for example, they cluster together.
-When the light turns green, that group of cars proceed to travel together in a “clump”.
+The term may be unfamiliar, but the concept is not: When a group of cars stops at a stoplight, for example, they cluster together.
+When the light turns green, that group of cars proceeds to travel together in a “clump”.
 There are other scenarios in which traffic clumping occurs, as well.

 Driving in the middle of a group of vehicles can be problematic in many ways, especially for inexperienced drivers:

 - Reaction time: When several cars are clumped together on highway, drivers have limited time to react to another car braking, unexpected debris in the roadway, etc.

 - Merging: Merging onto a highway can be challenging even for experienced drivers.
 In heavy traffic situations, or in traffic clumps, merging can be challenging and dangerous for new drivers.

 - Changing lanes: Changing lanes can be difficult when surrounded by other cars.

 What can drivers do to stay safe in traffic clumps?

 While it is impossible to avoid driving in traffic clumps, drivers should try to work their vehicles safely away from other cars.
 This can be done by safely accelerating or reducing speed.